-Welcome to the Negative Self Talk Exercise.
+Welcome to the Negative Self Talk Workshop

-To do this exercise you will need:
+For this workshop you will need:

 1. A printer to download the worksheet (you can draw your own if you wish or you don't have a printer)